Skip to Content

-The Emory Pediatric Animal Physiology Core (AP Core) is a centralized resource specializing in survival surgery for rats and mice and assistance for surgical procedures in other species.
-The AP Core provides the following services:
+The Animal Physiology (AP) Core is a centralized resource specializing in procedural, surgical, and imaging services for rats and mice, and assistance with procedures in other species.
+The AP Core provides services to all Emory researchers, but child health researchers have priority access and are eligible for a generous subsidy.

 • Acute and Survival Surgeries